mahendraseervi/Humanoid-robot-Autonomous-navigation-ros/README.md

 Intel UP board - For processing the slam package.

-Arduino mega - used to publish odomerty information to board and to provide commands to move chassis.
+Arduino mega - used to publish odomerty information to UP board and to provide commands to move chassis.

 Dc motor with encoder - Used to collect odometry infomation and to move chassis.